NexPlayer/NexPlayer_HTML5_Documentation/API.md

 | bitrate | <code>number</code> | bitrate of the video. |
 | id | <code>number</code> | id of the video. |

-* Bitrate property is not available in Safari in iOS, mp4 videos neither Fairplay protected videos in Safari in Mac OS.
+* Bitrate property is not available on Safari iOS, Fairplay protected videos on Safari Mac OS or .mp4 videos.

-<a id="AudioStream"></a>
+<a id="audiostream"></a>

 #### AudioStream : <code>Object</code>
 **Type**: global typedef